Foulks-Plb/ERC20-wallet-viewer/README.md

 ## Post Mortem
 I did not find a use case for the EIP-3770 in this application.
 Conversion from symbol to id is not clean and does not allow application to evolve with new ERC20 contracts.
-Query time is good but not very fast.
+Query time is coorect but not very fast.